irondrive/andromeda-server/README.md

 ## License

+Andromeda Server Core including this readme, the wiki, and any documentation are copyrighted by the author.
+All rights reserved.
-Andromeda Server Core is licensed under the AGPLv3.
+Use of the Andromeda Server Core and source code is licensed under the AGPLv3.